 The following table sets forth for each director of the Company all awards outstanding at the end of the most recently completed financial year, including awards granted before the most recently completed financial year.
-Relevant disclosure for Mr. Bruchs and Dr. de Wit has already been provided under the heading "Incentive Plan Awards".
+Relevant disclosure for Mr. Bruchs has already been provided under the heading "Incentive Plan Awards".